CompPhysics/QuantumComputingMachineLearning/README.md

 # Quantum Computing and Quantum Machine Learning

 The first part of the course (project 1 and till mid march) has its focus on studies of quantum-mechanical many-particle systems using quantum computing algorithms and quantum computers.
 The second part is optional and depends on the interests and backgrounds of the participants.
-Two main themes can be covered:
-- Quantum machine learning algorithms, implementations and studies
-- Realization and studies of entanglement in physical systems
+The lectures cover mainly quantum machine learning algorithms with an emphasis on variational quantum algorithms for NISQ-era quantum computers.
+We discuss for example quantum for neural networks, quantum support vector machines, quantum Boltzmann machines and the QAOA algorithm.
+Fault-tolerant algorithms like quantum Fourier transforms, quantum phase estimation and the HHL algorithm are also discussed.

 - Advanced VQE and hamiltonian systems

 ### Possible  textbooks:
 - Maria Schuld and Francesco Petruccione, Machine Learning with Quantum Computers, see https://link.springer.com/book/10.1007/978-3-030-83098-4
 - Wolfgang Scherer, Mathematics of Quantum Computing, see https://link.springer.com/book/10.1007/978-3-030-12358-1